-Professor Turner has been a consultant orthopaedic surgeon based at Stepping Hill Hospital, Stockport since 1990.
-He is the senior surgeon in the department and specialises in all aspects of knee surgery having established a nationally recognised knee unit.
-He trained in the North West and has visited many knee units in the UK, Europe and America.
+Professor Turner been a consultant trauma and orthopaedic surgeon based at Stepping Hill Hospital, Stockport since 1990 having trained in Manchester and spent time studying in centres in America and Europe.
+He is the senior surgeon in the department and specialises in all aspects of knee surgery, having established a tertiary referral unit for complex knee problems from across the North West and beyond.

 His clinical practice includes caring for elite athletes including Premiership football teams, professional rugby league and union players and Olympic athletes.

 Professor Turner is a Council and Executive member of the British Orthopaedic Association (BOA) and was President from 2018 to 2019.
 He was previously the North West Orthopaedic Training Programme Director, Head of the North West School of Surgery, founding Chair of the Confederation of Post-Graduate Schools of Surgery and Chair of the BOA Training Standards and Curriculum Committee.

 He has been a key member of the Joint Intercollegiate Committee for Examinations where he has been an examiner, assessor and quality assurance lead for the final examination before surgical trainees can be appointed as a consultant.
 He has been involved in surgical education throughout his career and was awarded the Fellowship of the Faculty of Surgical Trainers of the RCS Edinburgh in 2016.